bewest/node-multienv/docs/ARCHITECTURE-EVOLUTION.md

 ## Overview

-This project demonstrates a textbook implementation of the **Facade Pattern** across five architectural generations (Gen 1, Gen 2, Gen 3a, Gen 3b, Gen 4).
+This project demonstrates a textbook implementation of the **Facade Pattern** across six architectural generations (Gen 1, Gen 2, Gen 3a, Gen 3b, Gen 4, Gen 5).
 Each generation improved on the previous implementation while maintaining compatibility where possible, allowing the platform to evolve from a simple process-based system to a fully declarative Kubernetes-native orchestration platform.

 **Key Insight:** By wisely configuring components and maintaining interface compatibility, the project stayed flexible and evolved over time without breaking existing integrations.

 **Current State:**
-- **Gen 3b** is the current production implementation
+- **Gen 3b** is the current production baseline
+- **Gen 4** (Two-Composite Architecture) was primarily educational for learning Kubernetes and Metacontroller patterns
-- **Gen 4** (Metacontroller-based) is work-in-progress
+- **Gen 5** (Pod-Based Decorator-Driven Architecture) is the production target
+- **Migration Path:** Gen 3b → Gen 5 (direct, skipping Gen 4)

 ## The Generations